Approved by: Chief Corporate Services Officer

 City of Ottawa

-Appendix A: List of National Days as provided by the Department of Foreign Affairs, Trade and Development Canada
+Appendix A: List of National Days as provided by Global Affairs Canada

 Appendix B: Information on the positioning of flags